shedock/shedock/README.md

 ### You own it

-- Shedock will generate a heavily documented Dockerfile, so that you can understand what's going on.
+- Shedock will generate a heavily documented Dockerfile so that you can understand what's going on.
 - This way shedock encourages users to learn and maintain the `Dockerfile` on their own (we are planning to cover this bridge as well).

 ### Insights

-- We would be lying to ourselves if we say all edge cases our covered. shedock WILL fail on some weird cases.
+- We would be lying to ourselves if we say all edge cases are covered. shedock WILL fail in some weird cases.
 - But we try to figure out what those scenarios are and generate tips for you.
-So that you can take the best decision until shedock becomes capable to fix it.
+So that you can make the best decision until shedock becomes capable of fixing it.

 ## Who is `shedock` built for?

-- Authors, folks who want to distribute their shell based apps, or bring a new life to them ☘️.
-Dockerizing your shellscripts make them available to EVERYONE!
+- Authors, folks who want to distribute their shell-based apps, or bring a new life to them ☘️.
+Dockerizing your shell scripts makes them available to EVERYONE!
 - Users, folks who don't like installing random shell scripts from the internet & want a nice controllable isolated environment for them i.e. containers.
 - Folks who want to consider `Docker` as a packaging format for their shell scripts.